“I press the red button!”

 As someone who has filled the shoes of both a candidate and a hiring manager, I truly appreciate how video interviewing allows organizations to see the person behind the resume.

-Within your applicant tracking system, video can be deployed throughout the hiring process with asynchronous (one-way, on-demand) interviews, two-way live interviews, and for candidate assessments.
+Within your applicant tracking software, video can be deployed throughout the hiring process with asynchronous (one-way, on-demand) interviews, two-way live interviews, and for candidate assessments.

 We often speak of video interviewing software in terms of efficiency and there’s a good reason for that.
 According to iCIMS research, recruiters reported an 80% decrease in the time required for effective screening and a 57% decrease in time to fill when using video technology.
 (Read how Esurance’s talent acquisition team describes the technology as “life-changing.”)